 I don’t really remember too much from this job as I filmed it when I was twelve, however, I remember being made to feel super comfortable.
 As a twelve-year-old, being on top of a mountain in freezing Croatia could sound like hell, but for me it was the most awesome thing ever.
 I think it’s because I was seeing for the first time how things on the TV get made.
 I remember one of the extras playing a dead body giving me a wink before we went to film my scene and I found it super funny and it will always stick with me.

-We understand you’ve previously performed in stage shows such as Matilda, can you say more about your theatre career?
+We understand you’ve previously performed in stage shows such as the Royal Shakespeare Company’s Matilda the Musical, can you say more about your theatre career?

 I did a six-month contract in Matilda playing Tommy when I was thirteen, which is when I made my West End debut.
 This is a massive achievement of mine and this show holds a special place in my heart.
 It’s a super demanding show for the kids in it and I remember being so exhausted after every show but then waking up the next day shaking off the aches and feeling ready to go again.
 And then when I was fourteen, I was cast as Nigel in the original cast of The Secret Diary of Adrian Mole Aged 13 and ¾ at the Curve Theatre in Leicester.
 This was a completely different experience to Matilda but one I loved just as much.
 As we were the original cast, we were practically moulding the show as each rehearsal went on and even after we opened, the show changed.
 And then finally, at the same time as I was sitting my GCSEs, I was performing in Carousel the Musical at the London Coliseum alongside Alfie Boe and Katherine Jenkins.
 This show was a challenge as whenever I wasn’t on stage, I had to be revising for my exams which commenced the week after we closed this show.

 Have you been watching any TV shows recently that you would recommend?